humaidq/huma.id/content/projects/platform.md

 license: AGPL-3.0
 site: https://github.com/hw-cs-reps/platform
 Description: "A platform for posting announcements, tickets, and complaints for students"
+Image: /projects/platform/platform-dark.png
+ImageAlt: "A screenshot of the platform dashboard, showing announcements and tickets on the navigation bar, and the page contains links & resources, and also list of the class representatives."
 Usability: 4
 url: /platform
 aliases: